 MANY FORMER PLAYERS BECOME COACHES

 As previously mentioned, plenty of retired NBA players eventually make the transition to coaching.
-Some players walk away from the game and then realize they miss the competition and being part of a team competing for the same goal.
+Some players walk away from the game and then realize they miss competing and being part of a team.

-There are a ton of former players who are currently assistants around the NBA including Sam Cassell (Los Angeles Clippers), Jerry Stackhouse (Memphis Grizzlies), Juwan Howard (Miami Heat), James Posey (Cleveland Cavaliers), Mark Price (Denver Nuggets), Nick Van Exel (Memphis Grizzlies), Malik Allen (Minnesota Timberwolves), Darrell Armstrong (Dallas Mavericks), Adrian Griffin (Toronto Raptors), Ime Udoka (San Antonio Spurs) and Popeye Jones (Indiana Pacers) to name a few.
+There are a ton of former players who are currently assistants around the NBA including Sam Cassell (Los Angeles Clippers), Jerry Stackhouse (Memphis Grizzlies), James Posey (Cleveland Cavaliers), Mark Price (Denver Nuggets), Nick Van Exel (Memphis Grizzlies), Malik Allen (Minnesota Timberwolves), Darrell Armstrong (Dallas Mavericks), Adrian Griffin (Toronto Raptors), Ime Udoka (San Antonio Spurs) and Popeye Jones (Indiana Pacers) to name a few.

-Vanterpool explained how playing experience has impacted his coaching.
+Vanterpool explained how his playing experience has impacted his coaching.

 “Being a former player gives you a frame of reference,” Vanterpool said.
 “Let me explain it like this.
 You’re a journalist.
 If you were to teach journalism to a young, up-and-coming journalist, you could actually talk to them about the process of writing and you could talk about what it feels like to put together a great story and you could talk about dealing with writer’s block.
 You could talk with them about a lot of things that someone who simply studied journalism couldn’t communicate to them.
 They could try to explain what they’d want their process to be like, but they’ve never gone through that process and what it feels like and what emotions you go through and what it’s like mentally.
 They don’t have any idea about that.